-Amman, Jordan –The Muslim call to prayer can wake you up at 4:16 in the morning, even on the eighth floor of your hotel.
-The heavy glass windows and twelve-foot tall curtains — so thick and embroidered they could double as comforters, are no match for the speakers adorning Amman’s thousand mosques.
+The Muslim call to prayer can wake you up at 4:16 in the morning, even on the eighth floor of your hotel.
+The heavy glass windows and twelve-foot tall curtains — so thick and embroidered they could double as comforters but are still no match for the speakers perched atop Amman’s thousand mosques.

-How strange I thought, half-a-world away from the United States, in a muslim country (admittedly the region’s most moderate Arab nation) and I will spend at least part of the day touring a mosque.
+How unique I thought, half a world away from the United States, in a Muslim country (admittedly the region’s most moderate Arab nation) and I will spend at least part of the day touring a mosque.

-Traveling in a group of eight Christian journalists from across America, I knew the purpose of the meeting (they said as much) was for our official Jordanian hosts to share their view on the Israeli/Palestinian conflict and attempt to influence our position.
+Traveling in a group of eight Christian journalists from across America, I knew the purpose of the meeting (they said as much) was for our official Jordanian hosts to share their views on the Israeli/Palestinian conflict.
 But the events of the day, or rather this day in 2001, weighed heavy on the Senate President, and a Jordanian General who also came to meet us.

 President Masri was emotional, and I knew it was genuine, as he shared his memories of the day.
 But he said although Jordanians were sad and shocked back in 2001 (they flooded the U.S. embassy sidewalk with flowers, wreaths and candles), the violence against humanity at Ground Zero still seemed like a nightmare of something that could not happen here in Jordan.